Gary-Burke/quizmaster/README.md

 1. From the dashboard click on "Select a project", and then the **NEW PROJECT** button.
 2. Give the project a name, and then click **CREATE**.
 3. Click **SELECT PROJECT** to get to the project page.
-4. From the side-menu, select "APIs & Services", then select "Library".
+4. From the side menu, select "APIs & Services", then select "Library".
 5. Search for the "Google Drive API", select it, and then click on **ENABLE**.
 6. Click on the **CREATE CREDENTIALS** button.
 7. From the "Which API are you using?" dropdown menu, choose **Google Drive API**.